Renaissance in the Low Countries: Influence of the Italian Renaissance

 Trade in the port of Bruges and the textile industry, mostly in Ghent, turned Flanders into the wealthiest part of Northern Europe at the end of the 15th century.
 The Burgundian court dwelled mostly in Bruges, Ghent and Brussels.
 The nobles and rich traders were able to commission artists, creating a class of highly skilled painters and musicians who were admired and requested around the continent.

 This led to frequent exchanges between the Low Countries and Northern Italy.
 Examples are Italian architects Tommaso Vincidor and Alessandro Pasqualini, who worked in the Low Countries for most of their careers, Flemish painter Jan Gossaert, whose visit to Italy in 1508 in the company of Philip of Burgundy left a deep impression, musician Adrian Willaert who made Venice into the most important musical centre of its time (see Venetian School) and Giambologna, a Flemish sculptor who spent his most productive years in Florence.

 Before 1500, the Italian Renaissance had little or no influence above the Alps.
-After this we begin to see Renaissance influences, but unlike the Italian Renaissance, Gothic elements remain important.
+After this Renaissance influences moved northward, but unlike the Italian Renaissance, Gothic elements remained important.
 The revival of the classical period is also not a central theme like in Italy, the "rebirth" shows itself more as a return to nature and earthly beauty.